-Spanning a flexible wide-angle to short telephoto range, the Canon EF 24-105mm f/3.5-5.6 IS STM is a useful zoom for a wide variety of shooting applications.
+Spanning a flexible wide–angle to short telephoto range, the Canon EF 24-105mm f/3.5-5.6 IS STM is a useful zoom for a wide variety of shooting applications.
 Featuring two aspherical elements and one ultra-low dispersion element, both spherical and chromatic aberrations are well-controlled in order to realize a high degree of sharpness and clarity.
 A Super Spectra coating has also been applied to reduce lens flare and increase contrast and color fidelity when working in bright lighting conditions.
 Benefitting both photo and video applications, an STM stepping AF motor is used to realize quick and near-silent autofocus performance along with full-time manual focus override.
-Additionally, a four-stop-effective Image Stabilizer system is also featured and minimizes the appearance of camera shake for sharper handheld shooting.
+Additionally, a four-stop-effective Image Stabilizer system is also featured on the Canon EF 24-105mm f/3.5-5.6 IS STM and minimizes the appearance of camera shake for sharper handheld shooting.

 - Standard wide-angle to telephoto zoom lens is designed for use with full-frame Canon EF-mount DSLRs, however can also be used with APS-C models where it will provide a 38.4-168mm equivalent focal length range.